Lharesh/actionguarding/FIELD_OFFICER_APP_REQUIREMENTS.md

 **As a** Field Officer,
-**I want to** set up and use a secure PIN for subsequent logins, **So that** I can access the app more quickly and securely without entering my full password every time.
+**I want to** set up and use a secure PIN for subsequent logins, **So that** I can access the app more quickly and securely without having to enter my full password every time.

 #### Acceptance Criteria